PavelJ/PaymentTracker/README.md

 Multiple payments can be specified per line, e.g.
 `USD 100,BMK -300`

+## Exchange rates
+You can specify exchange rates in exchange-rates.properties.
+When printing result, rate to USD is printed only for those currencies, which has the exchange rate specified in properties file.

 ## Possible improvements
 * Better tests - scenarios could cover wider set of scenarios
 * Currency was specified to be 3 upper-case characters - but since Currency is basically enumeration, codetable/lookuptable should be used with valid Currrencies